 The concept of a laceless football boot was made into a reality when Lotto released the Zhero Gravity in 2006.
-However, ten years later, adidas started their current dominance in the laceless market with the launch of their Ace 16+ Purecontrol and today, all the top end (+) models of their present silos, namely the Predator Freak, X Ghosted, and Copa Sense, are all laceless.
-Other brands like Umbro and New Balance have produced their laceless boots with the Medusae 3, the first leather laceless boot, and the knitted Tekela V3 (NB's first laceless soccer cleat), but the adidas silos still top the current laceless list.
+However, ten years later, adidas started their current dominance in the laceless market with the launch of their Ace 16+ Purecontrol and today, all the top end (+) models of their present silos, namely the Predator, X and Copa are all laceless.
+Other brands like Umbro and New Balance have produced their laceless boots with the Medusae 3, the first leather laceless boot, and the knitted Tekela (NB’s first laceless soccer cleat), but the adidas silos still top the current laceless list.

 Why Wear a Boot Without Laces?